MiSTer-devel/TRS-80_MiSTer/README.md

  * Prefer keyboard "TRS80" mapping for games, and reserve "PC" mapping for desktop apps.
 The latter may misbehave when several keys are pushed at the same time.

 ## System80 improved keyin routine
- * The included ROM contains Dick Smith System80 improved keyin routine at /12288 but it doesn't seem to work well (key repeat is too fast)
+ * The included ROM contains Dick Smith System80 improved keyin routine at /12288 but it doesn't seem to work well (key repeat is too fast at higher clock speeds)
  * Refer to the System80 manual for details about this.

 ## System80 Debugger in the ROM